happylinze/multi-modal-tsm/README.md

-# Multi-modal Visual Pattern Recognition-Track 3
+# Multi-modal Visual Pattern Recognition Challenge-Track 3
 This is the official repository for the Multi-modal Visual Pattern Recognition-_Track3 Multi-modal Action Recognition_ (ICPR 2024).
 <br>You can visit the challenge's official [website](https://prci-lab.github.io/mmvpr-workshop-icpr2024/) for more information, or you can directly participate in the competition on [codalab]().
 ## Overview